 Repeat this step for all encoding presets selected in the cloud config that you want to use in the video component.

 The Foundation Video component must know about what video profiles to use in order to build the video sources list.
-You must open the video components design dialog box and configure the components design for using the new video profiles.
+Open the video components design dialog box and configure the components design for using the new video profiles.

-If you use the Foundation Video component on a mobile page, you might need to repeat these steps on the design of the mobile page.
+If you use the Foundation Video component on a mobile page, repeat these steps on the design of the mobile page.

 Changes made to the design require activation of the design in order to take effect on publish.